davidkern13/mongoose-custom-data-seed/README.md

 ## Types

-- Types of function @param
+- Types of function @args

 ```
 data - array of objects